LuckierDodge/dockerfiles/README.md

 One repo to rule the Dockerfiles, one repo to find them, one repo to bring them all, and in the darkness bind them.

+# How Do?

+Make sure you've installed Docker and Docker Compose, then run `docker-compose up`.
+Boom, done.

 # Looking for More?

 * [Check out my website](https://ryandlewis.dev)